floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 > **VERY IMPORTANT FOR DATA SAFETY**
 >
 > Before starting Search Guard's upgrade from version 1.x.x to a newer version along with Search Guard 2.0.0, you need to back up your whole cluster.
 Furthermore, it is strongly advised that the upgrade procedure is tested first in a test environment containing a copy of the production cluster.
 If everything goes well, repeat the same procedure for the production cluster.
-The upgrade procedure can only be performed when an upgraded environment works with installed Search Guard 1.4.0 and Elasticsearch 8.7.1.
+The upgrade procedure can only be performed when an upgraded environment works with installed Search Guard 1.4.0 or 1.6.0 for Elasticsearch 8.7.x.
 > ### Troubleshooting
 > In case of any issues, if the cluster encounters problems, the administrator should consider reverting to the previously backed-up version.
 > ### Cluster Restoration